 At Eliassen Group, we take great pride in consistently maintaining world-class Net Promoter Scores.
 In the staffing industry, an NPS of 50% is considered excellent, and a score of 70% or above is lauded as “world-class.”
 It should also be noted that the average NPS score for staffing consultants is 28%, based on overall satisfaction with their firm.4

 Eliassen Group’s NPS is 79.9% based on over 11,000 surveys, differentiating us from the rest of the industry and classifying us as a world-class staffing provider.

 Eliassen Group excels when compared to acclaimed brands outside of the staffing industry that are highly regarded for their customer service.

-Figure 2 – Net Promoter Scores of Popular Brands 4
+Figure 2 – Some of the highest NPS scores among Popular Brands 4

-What Do the Highest Net Promoter Scores Tell Us?
+What Do the Highest NPS Scores Tell Us?

 We know that Net Promoter Scores give us an indication of customer satisfaction, but why is it essential that the customer be satisfied?
 It seems like a silly question- obviously you want your customers to be satisfied with your product or service to ensure that they continue to engage with your product or service, right?

 That’s true, but a healthy NPS is actually indicative of so much more.
 Eric Gregg of ClearlyRated, a company that administers client satisfaction surveys, explains that a correlation exists across NPS, customer retention, AND revenue growth.
 In a 2020 blog post, he explains, “By quantifying intangible concepts like client satisfaction, talent satisfaction, and service quality, NPS provides staffing and recruiting firms with a singular metric to weigh performance, set improvement goals, and to rally the team around.”3